telerik/reporting-docs/knowledge-base/how-to-retrieve-the-connection-strings-from-environment-variables.md

 ---
-title: How to Retrieve the Connection Strings from Environment Variables
+title: How to Retrieve the Oracle Connection Strings from Environment Variables
-description: This article explains how to get the connection string from environment variable
+description: This article explains how to get the Oracle connection string from environment variable in .NET Core
 type: troubleshooting
-page_title: Retrieving the Connection Strings from Environment Variables
+page_title: Retrieving the Connection Strings from Environment Variables in .NET Core
-slug: how-to-retrieve-the-connection-strings-from-environment-variables
+slug: how-to-retrieve-the-oracle-connection-strings-from-environment-variables
 position:
 tags:
 ticketid: 1504053